 Hobbiton Movie Set tour from Shires Rest

 Become immersed in the The Lord of the Rings and Hobbit films when you visit the actual Hobbiton movie set.
-Located just outside of Matamata - in the heart the lush Waikato farming region, your two hour tour will begin with a drive through a picturesque sheep farm.
-You'll then be taken through Hobbit Holes, The Green Dragon Inn, The Mill and the Party Tree while your guide shares behind-the-scenes tales and insight into the making of the films.Matamata to Auckland
+Located just outside of Matamata - in the heart the lush Waikato farming region, your tour will begin with a drive through a picturesque sheep farm.
+You'll then be taken through Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree while your guide shares behind-the-scenes tales and insight into the making of the films.Matamata to Auckland

 Your drive continues north west crossing the dairy country of the Hauraki Plains before arriving at State Highway 1.
 The Bombay Hills guide you to Auckland City

 Your accommodation: M Social Hotel AucklandA contemporary hotel for the curious, the explorers and those who thrive on new experiences.
 Functionally chic, this contemporary hotel overlooks the vibrant Princes Wharf that is home to a good array of dining, entertainment and shopping experiences.

 Meals included: Breakfast

 Driving distance and time (approximate) for this leg is: 241 kms / 149 miles : 2.9 hours